etienne-graveyard/overmind-plugin/README.md

-# overmind-plugin
+# Overmind Plugin

-A plugin system fro overmind
+A plugin system for overmind